"Sugar Babe" the bronze and the original in driftwood at The Eden Project. For sale, check availability.

 The Story of Fine Bronze.

 False gold exists because of the real and so it is with bronze too.
-There is a great distinction between fine bronze and so-called cold cast bronze, which is in fact resin or fibreglass with a small quantity of bronze powder added.
+There is a great distinction between fine bronze and so called cold cast bronze, which is in fact resin with a small quantity of bronze powder added.
 There is no comparison between the two things.
 The production of fine bronze is a highly skilled, complex and labour intensive process that results in the highest quality bespoke art work, an investment that will last for centuries and grace any landscape.
-Most artists work quite closely with the foundry.
-I have spent a fair amount of time just that and although not an expert myself, I will give a brief description of the process.

 Original sculptures for casting can be made from anything so long as the material used is strong enough to withstand being coated with liquid latex.
 Mainly I use wax, differing sorts of clays and also driftwood and cork but making a fine art bronze from driftwood is probably one of the most complicated challenges that any foundry can face and only a few have the necessary skills.
 Simon Allen and the guys at http://www.sculpturecastings.co.uk do an incredible job for me every time.
 It's always exciting to see driftwood transformed into bronze.

 MAKING THE MOULD.

-The sculpture is painted with liquid latex which has an accelerator added to it so that it becomes semi solid.
+The form is painted with liquid latex which has an accelerator added to it so that it becomes semi solid.
 For simple forms it is often a two-part mould, like two halves of a walnut shell.
-More complex forms might need several “shells”

-Most artists limit the number of castings made from an individual mould; in my case typically a sculpture will be sold in editions of between 5 and 12.
-This is done because each time the mould is used there will be a little wear and tear so eventually a certain amount of fine detail will be lost.
 The moulds are destroyed after the specified limit has been reached.
-Each bronze will have the edition number shown on it next to the artist’s signature so number one of twelve will appear as 1/12, number two as 2/12 and so on.
+Each bronze will have the edition number shown on it next to the artist’s signature e.g. number one of twelve will appear as 1/12, number two as 2/12 and so on.

 Liquid wax is painted onto the inside of the shell until it is several millimetres thick.
-The latex is then peeled off and the wax shells are stuck together with liquid wax.
-Then wax “straws” or solid tubes are stuck on at various places, these will act as breathers or air holes for gas to escape at a later stage.
+The latex is then peeled off and the two halves stuck together.
+Wax “straws” (in fact solid stick of wax added to act as breathers or air holes for gas to escape at a later stage.
 Next a wax “core” or funnel is added.

 THE INVESTMENT: FILLING THE GAPS.